kubernetes-study-guide/Kubernetes-Study-Guide/24_persistant_volume_claims/README.md

       storage: 1Gi
   volumeName: pv-db-data-storage
 ```
+Notice, how much easier this is to write for the App Developer, there's no need specify to specify any technology related settings, e.g. nfs IP addresses.

 As soon as you apply the above yaml, we don't explicitly refer to a particular PV object, instead it specifies some of the storage requirements.
 Kubernetes will therefore cross-reference this PVC's requirements against all available PVs to find a suitable match.
 In particular the PV needs to: